Shuaigle/discover-coffee-stores-around/README.md

 ### Link
 I use next/link instead of traditional anchor in html to link in the same website, and the benefits are not reloading while clicking the pages(it prefetched the contents), thus impoves more efficiency.

+### Image
+Nextjs only download the images we are now using.